“This post may contain affiliate links. Please read my disclosure for more info.

 And almost anyone who’s worked for awhile has experienced it.
 As frustrating as it seems, the reasons you haven’t been promoted may be unrelated to the quality of your work.

-It’s a common frustration for someone technically savvy with a good work ethic, to place too much emphasis on “getting the job done” and not enough on your career path in the company.
+As unfair as it seems, placing too much emphasis on “getting the job done” and not enough on your career path can cost you dearly.

-Here, we’ll point out 7 ways to get promoted at work.
-Because sometimes taking your nose off the grindstone a bit can be the key to having a career vs being a slave to your job.
+Here, we’ll point out 7 ways to help improve your image in the eyes of people who can make a difference in your career.
+Because sometimes taking your nose off the grindstone a bit can be the key to having a career vs earning a paycheck.

 The 7 likely reasons you haven’t been promoted

-It’s a pretty common situation for anyone who’s worked in an office or any kind of team environment for awhile.
-You suspect there’ll be an opening coming up, and you’re pretty sure you’re the candidate who’ll be selected.
+It’s a pretty common situation.
+You suspect there’ll be an opening coming up, and you’re pretty sure you’ll be selected.
 You’ve been there for five years, you’ve had positive performance reviews, and you get along great with your manager.

 1. You mistake tenure as criteria for being promoted.

 I’ll use the same example we used above.
-Suppose you’ve been in a position for five years, just hanging on because you’re pretty sure your team leader is leaving.
-Finally, she makes the announcement she’s taking a job somewhere else.
+Suppose you’re in a position for five years, just hanging on because you’re pretty sure your team leader is leaving.
+Finally, she makes the announcement she’s leaving.

 You’re certain the job is yours.
 You’ve been here twice as long as every other team member.